North Star Trail Stewardship Activities

 "Cross-country skiing is an inexpensive, easy-to-learn winter sport.
 It’s a lifelong recreational

 pursuit that appeals to outdoor enthusiasts of all ages.
 After a few lessons you will have the

 basics to explore hundreds of miles of trails in the Twin Cities," says Nelson.

 The club’s website, www.north-stars.org, is a clearinghouse for trip calendars, grant applications and information about local trails.

 Mission of the North Star Grant Fund

 To apply for a grant, please click on the link below.
-Complete the form and email the form to firstname.lastname@example.org by February 15 of the year.
+Complete the electronic form and email it to firstname.lastname@example.org by March 31 of each calendar year.